VasilHristovDev/laravim/README.md

 -
 ## Features
 - When inside api.php or web.php, you can press `gh` to open the Controller/View under the cursor.
+- When inside a .php file you can press `gc` to open the Class file under the cursor.
+- When inside a .php file you can press `gd` to open the Class file with the method under the cursor.
 - You can run Composer commands from inside vim.
 - You can run Artisan commands from inside vim.
+- You can check whether the currently opened project has composer installed.
+- You can check whether the currently opened project is a Laravel project.